ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/a4a_spec@tr.md

 ##### Seçiciler <a name="selectors"></a>

-The `transition` and `animation` properties are only allowed on selectors that:
+`transition` ve `animation` özelliklerine sadece aşağıdaki şartları karşılayan seçicilerde izin verilir:

 - Contain only `transition`, `animation`, `transform`, `visibility`, or `opacity` properties.